ULL-MFP-AET/ull-mfp-aet.github.io/tema3-analisis-descendente-predictivo-recursivo/ast-description.md

-For example, The AST resulting from parsing the input `>(x, 5)` would be represented like this term: `APPLY(WORD, WORD, VALUE)` or if we want to explicit the attributes:
+For example, The AST resulting from parsing the input `>(x, 5)` would be represented like this term: `APPLY(WORD, WORD, VALUE)` or if we want to explicit the attributes we can extend the notation:

 ```
 APPLY(operator:WORD{name:>}, args:[WORD{name:x} VALUE{value:5}])